ShZil/network-utilities/Scanner/README.md

 and resolve it in the thread.
 This way, there'll never be more than one popup, and there is NO WAY it will keep crashing in `Device Profile`.

+[20:29] Used ChatGPT to generate `PopupManager` (Singleton, contains Queue, maintains Thread), after some brainstorming regarding a good way to do it.

+[20:51] Done with creating `PopupManager`.

+[21:24] Used https://www.tablesgenerator.com/markdown_tables to generate a table in the docstring, to explain and differentiate the two behaviours of `popup`.

+[21:31] Moved magic numbers to constants in `dialogs.py`.

 [21:35] BUG: `sqlite3.OperationalError` on `cursor.executemany(PacketSniffer.INSERT_STATEMENT, packets_to_insert)` in `PacketSniffer.py`.
 Solution: extend the `try`-`except` block to be around this call too.
 Explanation: It'll be fine,